-Gearhouse Broadcast, the Gravity Media-ownedsupplier of technical facilities, crew and services used to capture the world’s most watched content, is upgrading its fleet of Flyaways to be IP-ready.
-This means that Gravity Media's (as Gearhouse Broadcast) customers will be able to use its portable production solutions with either an SDI, IP or hybrid backbone, whichever set-up they prefer for a particular job.
+Gearhouse Broadcast, the Gravity Media-owned supplier of technical facilities, crew and services used to capture the world’s most watched content, is upgrading its fleet of Flyaways to be IP-ready.
+This means that Gearhouse’s customers will be able to use its portable production solutions with either an SDI, IP or hybrid backbone, whichever set-up they prefer for a particular job.

-To facilitate this upgrade, Gravity Media has invested in IQUCP25 and IQUCP50 edge cards and MV-820-IP multiviewers from Grass Valley, a Belden Brand, as well as Cisco’s Nexus 9000 switch fabric.
+To facilitate this upgrade, Gravity Media (as Gearhouse Broadcast) has invested in IQUCP25 and IQUCP50 edge cards and MV-820-IP multiviewers from Grass Valley, a Belden Brand, as well as Cisco’s Nexus 9000 switch fabric.
 The Cisco investment was made through workflow specialists, Magenta Broadcast.

 Pete Newton, Technical Director at Gravity Media said: “With UHD and HDR productions becoming increasingly common, those tasked with delivering these projects will benefit from the additional flexibility and scalability that IP brings.
 Embracing new technologies is central to the ongoing success and growth of our business.
 So, by transitioning our Flyaway systems to operate in IP as well as SDI, or blend of the two, we’re enabling our customers to deliver technically complex productions in the most efficient way possible.”

 This investment in IP technology follows on from a series of major 4K equipment purchases made by Gravity Media in 2018 as it continues to prepare for its customers to transition to these new ways of working.
 The new 4K camera channels and studio/field and ENG lenses bought have been split between its offices in the UK, France, Australia, USA, Germany and Qatar.